 It is now the distant future, within the Galactic Century.
 Through a period of ages, mankind has developed upon a multitude of worlds, such that they would eventually spread across said galaxy, colonizing numerous star systems in distant planets and artificial colonies.
-Each world and colony varies in characteristics; some are highly developed in technology and order, while others are generally lawless and parallel to the third world.
+Each world and colony varies in characteristics between civilizations; some are highly developed in technology and order, while others are generally lawless and parallel to the third world.
 It has been said that the total number of inhabited planets and systems in each sector would be the same as that of the stars in the night sky.

 And yet, in spite of this advanced, prosperous age, humanity remains divided by ideology and aspiration.
 Amidst the various star nations, two prominent alliances have taken form: the Inner Powers, a line of Inner and Middle Rim nations led by the republican Earth Federation, and the Outer Powers, a line of Outer Rim nations led by the eugenicist Zeon Empire.
 Since their respective alignments, these worlds would become increasingly adversarial toward one another other, such that many would see war – a great, terrible war yet unseen in all history - in the not too distant future.
 Only through the efforts of the certain leaderships – namely the Daikun Dynasty, which had had ruled and instilled passivity throughout Zeon for centuries - would peaceful coexistence be ensured.